 For Linux enthusiasts who still want to run Windows games, but without the Windows headaches, one option that is slowly but steadily gaining momentum, is the use of emulators and virtual machines, which allow the Linux PC to run a Windows-only game.
 But this approach has its unique downsides, especially for the average consumer who does not have the technical wherewithal to cope with the usual installation and configuration challenges.

-Fortunately, there are some quite entertaining games that run just fine natively on Linux, and we will examine some of the most popular ones.
+Fortunately, there are some quite entertaining games that run just fine natively on Linux, and I will examine some of the most popular ones.

 Penguins with Pistols